Caching RxJS streams into Web Storage

 As you can see above:

-- if the cached value exists, AND if it is not expired, we return it
+• if the cached value exists, AND if it is not expired, we return it to the consumer

-- otherwise, we clean up the value from memory/storage, and continue with storing the value
+• if it does not exist, we remove the value from memory and continue with storing the value

 Let's go on: